DarkStarSword/3d-fixes/Far Cry Primal/README.md

 -----------
 This update is primarily aimed at improving the performance on SLI systems.
-Running at 2560x1440 with water quality set to 'High', I see improvements from 29fps to 55fps, and with water quality set to 'Very High' I see improvements from 10fps to 50fps!
+Running at 2560x1440 with water quality set to 'High', I see improvements from 29fps in v1.0 to 55fps in v1.1, and with water quality set to 'Very High' I see improvements from 10fps in v1.0 to 50fps in v1.1!

 Note that enabling the SBS/TAB custom shader will still have a significant impact to the framerate in SLI (stay tuned - improvements to halve the cost and